martinfmi/openJDK_Ubuntu_12.04_Eclipse/README.md

 All of the relevant repos are here: hg.openjdk.java.net.<br />
 The eclipse workspace is located under /home/openjdk/workspace.<br />

+IMPORTANT: In case you open Eclipse and you see no projects you can import them from the /home/openjdk/dev/jdk8_tl folder (using the 'nested projects' option).

 # Build

 >sudo bash configure - in order to configure the repo locally issue<br />